blish-hud/new.blishhud.com/docs/modules/overview/anatomy.md

 ### Module Parameters

-Your module has module parameters passed to it when instanced to provide module specific utility (assigned to the module's `ModuleParameters` property).
+When your module is instantiated, it receives module parameters for common tasks (assigned to the module's `ModuleParameters` property).
 These currently are:
 - `SettingsManager` - Used to define your settings.
 - `ContentsManager` - Used to load data from your ref directory that was bundled with the module.
 - `DirectoriesManager` - Used to access the directories listed in your manifest.